EHS-PWD/u02-l05-function-builder/README.md

 * [ ] Every function uses **return**
 * [ ] Each function has **at least 2 test calls**
 * [ ] Your code runs with **no errors**

----

-# ⭐ Challenge (Optional)

-If you finish early, try one:

-* Make one function return a **random message**
-* Rewrite one function using an **arrow function**
-* Add **input validation**
-* Connect one function to a button on a webpage

----

-## 🚀 Reminder

-Focus on:

-* clear function names
-* clean formatting
-* using parameters correctly
-* returning values (not just printing)

-You are practicing real software development skills.

-Good luck — and have fun building your functions! 💻🔥